 Want your family to eat healthier?
-It all starts with a healthy shopping list.
-If your cupboards and fridge contain mostly healthy foods, everyone in your family is likely to eat better.
+It all starts with a healthy grocery shopping list.
+If your cupboards and fridge contain mostly healthy foods, everyone in the family is likely to eat better.

 Follow these tips to get the most nutrition bang for your buck.